This blog post was updated on June 29, 2020 to feature five additional Instagram accounts to follow.

 - Automatically publish your Instagram feed to Twitter and Facebook.

-- Use popular or government related #hashtags to gain visibility.
+- Use popular local or government related #hashtags to gain visibility.
 Some examples:

 - #egov - eGovernment (tech savvy, internet friendly government)